 AI models detect anomalies by establishing baseline employee behaviour and identifying outliers.
 For example, unusual access times, repeated approval of high-risk transactions, or deviation from historical norms can trigger alerts.

+This clustering involves differentiation in behaviour based on their roles (teller and branch managers will behave differently) based on their region/location (Urban and rural employee’s behaviour differences); Shift timings (Night shit BPO operations) and sometimes is based on language and cultural diversity

 3.2 Predictive Analytics